 Instructions

 • Cut off the stem and tip from each zucchini.
-Gently scrub the zucchini and peel, if desired (important if using larger, tougher zucchini). *See note.
+Gently scrub the zucchini and peel.
+Note: If the zucchini is unpeeled, the color of the finished casserole will be much greener.

-• While the zucchini rests, cook the rice according to package directions EXCEPT cook the rice 5 minutes less than directed.
+• While the zucchini rests, cook the rice according to package directions minus 5 minutes less than directed.
 Remove the rice from the heat and stir.

 • While the rice cooks, heat a large skillet over medium-low heat and add 3 tablespoons oil.
 When the oil is hot, add the diced onion and cook 8-10 minutes or until tender, translucent and beginning to brown lightly.

-• Add the minced garlic and, while stirring, cook an additional 30 seconds.
+• Add the minced garlic.
+Cook an additional 30 seconds and keep stirring.

 • Add the dried zucchini and mix well.
 Cook 5-6 minutes or until the zucchini is almost tender.

 • Sprinkle the zucchini with the flour and mix well.
-Cook (and sti2 more minutes.
+Cook and stir for 2 more minutes.
 Remove from the heat.

-• Heat the milk and 1 cup reserved zucchini juice in the microwave (or stovetojust until warm.
+• Heat the milk and 1 cup reserved zucchini juice in the microwave (or stovetop just until warm).
 Add the milk/juice to the zucchini mixture and stir until incorporated.

 • Set the pan over medium-low heat and add the par-cooked rice.
 Stir and cook about 5 minutes or until most of the excess liquid has reduced.
 Watch closely so it doesn’t scorch.